Prosecutors: No charges for officer in Capitol riot shooting - WTMJ

 Video clips posted online depict Babbitt, wearing a stars and stripes backpack, stepping up and beginning to go through the waist-high opening of an area of the Capitol known as the Speaker’s Lobby when a gunshot is heard.
 She falls backward.
 Another video shows other unidentified people attempting to lift Babbitt up.
 She can be seen slumping back to the ground.

+Schamel pointed out that the officer fired only one shot and did so only after “clearly identifying himself and ordering the mob not to come through the barricade.”

+“He used tremendous restraint in only firing one shot, and his actions stopped the mob from breaking through and turning a horrific day in American history into something so much worse,” Schamel said.

-Babbitt is one of five people who died in or outside the Capitol on Jan.
-6, including a police officer.
+Babbitt is one of five people who died as a result of the rioting, including a police officer.
 Three other people died of medical emergencies.

 The Justice Department does not bring criminal charges in most police shootings it investigates in part because of the high burden for prosecution.
 Criminal charges were not expected in this case because videos of the shooting show Babbitt encroaching into a prohibited space, and second-guessing the actions of an officer during the violent and chaotic day would have been a challenge.